nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/README.md

 No matter your skill level, this repository is a great place to learn and grow.
 Let’s work together to build a stronger, more knowledgeable tech community!

+## What You’ll Find Here
+- Hands-on C++ examples from beginner to advanced.
+- STL internals & custom implementations:
+  - Stack using Queue
+  - Custom Vector Class
+- Problem-solving patterns for interviews.
+- Computer Science basics explained with code.
+- Project ideas for practice.

+## Why This Repo?
+C++ is a powerful language, but mastering its nuances takes time.
+This repo bridges the gap between theory and practice by providing:

+- Clear, documented code (Doxygen-style).
+- Real-world examples for interviews and system design.
+- Performance insights for writing optimized solutions.

 ## How to Use

 To run these programs, you need to have a C++ compiler installed on your computer.
 Once that's set up, you can download the program files from this repository and compile them using the compiler.
 Since C++ is a compiled language, the code needs to be converted from a human-readable format into something a computer can understand.
 This conversion is done by a tool called a compiler.